pyload/pyload/README.md

 [![Translation Status](http://translate.pyload.org/badges/pyload/localized.png "Translation Status")](http://translate.pyload.org/project/pyload/)

-**pyLoad** is a Free and Open Source download manager written entirely in Python and designed to be extremely lightweight.
+**pyLoad** is a Free and Open Source download manager written in Python and designed to be extremely lightweight.

 pyLoad is available for all kind of operating systems and devices:
 You could install it on a computer, but also on a headless servers, a router, a smart usb-stick running linux... almost whatever you want!